Circular hiking trail around the "Großer Arbersee"

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.

-• There are two parking spaces for people with disabilities (space: 350 cm x 500 cm).
-The car park is 126 m from the trailhead.
+• There are two parking spaces for people with disabilities.

-• The circular trail is at least 200 cm wide.
+• The hiking trail is at least 200 cm wide throughout.

-• The maximum longitudinal inclination is 20 % over a distance of 45 m.
+• The maximum longitudinal gradient is 20% over a maximum length of 45 m.

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.

-• The path boundaries are mainly visually rich in contrast.
+• The path boundaries are predominantly visually rich in contrast.

-• The circular trail is at least 200 cm wide.
+• The circular path is at least 200 cm wide.

-• Along the circular trail, five information boards provide information about the nature reserve and its special features.
-The information is available in written form.
-The information is not conveyed acoustically or tactilely (Braille, prismatic writing).
+• Five information boards along the circular trail provide interesting facts and special features of the nature reserve.
+The information is provided in written form.
+The information is not provided acoustically or tactilely (Braille, prismatic writing).

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.

-• Along the circular trail, five information boards provide information about the nature reserve and its special features.
+• Five information boards along the circular trail provide interesting facts and special features of the nature reserve.
 The information is available in written form.
-The information is not provided in German Sign Language.
+The information is not provided in German sign language.

-• There are no adjustable hearing stations, audio induction loops etc.
+• There are no adjustable listening stations, audio induction systems etc. available.

 Some information on accessibility are listed below.
 For more details, please see the test report at the end of the text.